scubamount/scubamount.github.io/README.md

+*The lone and level sands stretch far away*

-## If you are looking for salk-utils and you have access, try this
+## If you are looking for salk-utils and *you have access*, try this

 [SALK-Utils Page](<https://github.com/scubamount/salk--scripts>)

+## If you do not have access, continue below...

 # Scubamount - SALK-Utils

+The SALK-Util suite has many handmade tools.

+- Copy a file from your computer to any number of remote computers `Copy-LocalToRemoteList`
+- Find a file path(s) on any number of remote computers `Find-FileOnRemoteList`
+- Run a command as your user on any number of remote computers `Invoke-CommandToRemoteList`
+- Force push SCCM updates on any number of remote computers `Invoke-SCCMInstallToList`
+- Run a program with optional parameters on any number of remote computers `Start-ProgramOnRemoteList`
+- and more...

+> Use `Get-Command -Module SALK-Utils` for a list of commands
+>
+> Use `Get-Help -Command <insert module command here> -Full` for my handwritten documentation

 ## Requirements (instructions below)
 1. [PowerShell 7](<https://github.com/PowerShell/PowerShell/releases/download/v7.3.0-preview.3/PowerShell-7.3.0-preview.3-win-x64.msi>)
 2. [PSReadLine](https://github.com/scubamount/salk--modules/tree/master/mymodules)
 3. Access to the vpn
 4. SysInternals PSTools
-5. My custom profile
+5. My custom profile (included in module)
 6. `Enable-PSRemoting -Force -SkipNetworkProfileCheck -Confirm`
 7. `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Force -Confirm`
-8. My `.cert`, located in the `pwsh7` folder
+8. My `.cert` (located in the `pwsh7` folder)

 ## MODULE SETUP